jmfrank63/cloudian-ansible-baremetal/RUN_FROM_ISO.md

 make it easier to review each node's config.

-Also, because this is run on each node individually, we can't rely on Ansible to generate the `survey.csv` file on the fly, so we need to write it beorehand.
+Also, because this is run on each node individually, we can't rely on Ansible to generate the `survey.csv` file on the fly, so we need to write it beforehand.
 Consequently, both files have duplicate data, and that's exactly what we want to avoid.